Office of Government and Community Relations

 • The town-gown initiative must have been current within the past 12 months (either started and/or been a continuation of a program begun previously).

-• Past recipients are not eligible for nomination.
+• Past recipients or programs are not eligible for nomination.

 The Award: